redii/grepo-tools/README.md

 1. Open the dev tools of your browser
 2. Select the network tab to inspect the HTTP requests made by the game
-3. Open the Ranking Overview (this starts to send HTTP request displayed in the dev tools)
+3. Open the Ranking Overview (this sends a HTTP request)
-4. Click on the first request, which has been made by this
+4. Click on the request that has been made
 5. Extract the following data from this request
-   a.
+   - a.
 Worlds Name (e.g. en162)
-   b.
+   - b.
 Town ID (e.g. 3771)
-   c.
+   - c.
 H Token (e.g. a694e69...)
-   d.
+   - d.
 Cookie (e.g. metricsUvId=...; cid=...; sid=...;)
 6. Put this session data in your config.json file
+   - optional you can add a Discord Webhook to send notifications to a channel

 ![Extract Data from HTTP request](https://github.com/redii/grepo-tools/blob/main/assets/extract_session_from_http_request.png)